 Home extensions: what you need to know

-When you’ve outgrown your living space, one possibility is to move house but when you weigh up the cost of upsizing, it's easy to see why so many homeowners decide to stay put and extend their homes.
+If you’ve outgrown your living space, one possibility is to move house, but when you weigh up the cost of upsizing it is easy to see why many homeowners decide to stay put and extend their homes.

-But if you put a similar sum towards improving your current home, you would enjoy the added benefit of your property increasing in value.
-Adding a bedroom and a bathroom through an extension or loft conversion can increase a property’s value by more than 20%, according to Nationwide - which would make the value of the St Albans home just under £594,000.
+But if, instead, you put a little more money towards improving your home, you could enjoy the added benefit of your property increasing in value.
+Adding a bedroom and a bathroom through an extension or loft conversion can increase a property’s value by more than 20%, according to Nationwide.
+This would add £106,854 to the value of the St Albans house.

 How much will it cost?